Gastunechi/Multi-Agent-Conversational-AI-for-Information-Retrieval/README.md

 -  Response Generation: Once the most relevant document segments are retrieved, GPT-3.5-turbo generates a well-formatted response based on the content.

-# Future Improvements
-Add a user interface to make the system more interactive and user-friendly.
-Extend document support to include other file formats such as .pdf or .docx.
-Improve the variety and complexity of questions the agents can handle.
-Implement a real-time chat interface for continuous conversation.

 # Contributing
 If you want to contribute to this project, feel free to fork the repository and submit a pull request.
 You can also open issues for any bugs or feature requests.